bmc/py-sqlshell/README.md

 not.

 In the meantime, you can install it easily enough from source.
 First, check out a copy of this repository.
-Then, run the following commands:
+Then, you'll use the Python [build](https://build.pypa.io/en/stable/index.html) tool to build the `sqlshell` package, which you can then use `pip` to install.

 ```shell
 $ pip install build